Jaskaran121/Augmented-Reality-Unity-Android-App/README.md

 # MobileArApp
-A MobileArApp for estimating the shadow of the augmented object using UnityGameEngine.
+A MobileArApp for estimating the shadow of the augmented object using UnityGameEngine and Vuforia Framework with script written in C#.